Usability Metrics that Matter: A Practical Approach to Measuring Usability

 - Task Complete/Success Rate: The percentage of users who successfully complete a specific task.
 This helps determine how effective the design is in enabling users to achieve their goals.

 - Time on Task: Examines how long it takes users to complete a certain task.
 Shorter times often indicate an intuitive design, while longer times suggest friction.
+Measuring task times over multiple iterations can demonstrate learnability and improved performance.

 - Error Rate: The frequency of errors users make while interacting with the product.
 Tracking errors reveals usability issues that may cause frustration and impede progress.